-EDU 298 Early Childhood Education Practicum Prerequisite: Completion or co-enrollment in
+EDU 298 Early Childhood Education Practicum

 Prerequisite: Completion or co-enrollment in all required early childhood education courses or consent of department

 This course is an integration of knowledge gained in the child care curriculum through supervised practical experience in the field of child care.
 Students are expected to demonstrate competency in a broad range of duties associated with the occupations represented by the cooperating agencies and/or schools.
 Upon successful completion of this class, students will gain a solid range of experience needed to earn credentials needed for professional development of skills in the childcare industry.